Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Experimental results

-Although some variations across methods, dataset and pipelines exist, it is possible to conclude that the modification introduced in the pipelines shows a consistent improvement.
-Figure \ref{fig:Chart_EVO1} shows the error reduction across the four pipelines, depicted as the best result for each database.
-Although the improvements are mostly consistent across datasets, those databases with faces mostly still in front of the camera (PURE and UBFC), show only modest improvements when compared with those achieved in complicated datasets with fast movements or heavily compressed videos (LGI-PPGI, COHFACE, MAHNOB), where the improvement is more noticeable.
+It can be seen that for the high video quality dataset, there is some variability across rPPG conversion methods, while the variability among videos is relatively low.
+For the heavily compressed dataset, the error and its variability across videos is generally higher, but stable across different rPPG methods.
+Although some variations across methods, dataset, and pipelines exist, it is possible to conclude that the modification introduced in the pipelines shows a consistent improvement, although those databases with faces mostly still in front of the camera (PURE and UBFC), show only modest improvements when compared with those achieved in complicated datasets (LGI-PPGI, COHFACE, MAHNOB).

 In this context, we argue that the proposed multi-region pipeline shows better performance when presented with videos collected in a more natural environment, especially when they show varied facial expressions, head movements, or illumination changes.
 To illustrate this, we disaggregate the results obtained on the LGI-PPGI dataset.
 This dataset is divided in four different scenarios.
 The resting scenario is a reference scenario where the participants are still in front of the camera with no head or facial movements and illumination, mostly static.
 In the rotation scenario, the subjects are also in the same setup, but the subjects perform a series of head motions and rotations.
 In the talking scenario, the subjects are in the wild (mainly in the street), under unconstrained conditions talking in video conference mode with sudden face and head motions.
 The illumination is natural light with strong back-light conditions in some of the videos, provoking low dynamic range (LDR) images.
 The last session represents a sports scenario recorded in a gym, where the subjects freely perform a physical exercise on a static bicycle.
 The illumination is mainly ceiling lights.
 In some of the videos, we can appreciate the flickering effect due to the ceiling lights.
 These last two could represent typical scenarios where we would need to remotely extract physiological signals, such as during video conferences for remote healthcare or sport performance monitoring.
 We show the results in Table \ref{tab:PerformanceByActivities}.
 We compare the baseline and multiregion pipelines using our proposed OMIT method for RGB to PPG conversion.